 The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase

 There’s no time to relax yet though, as the races continue in full force.
 At 15:40 on Gold Cup Day is The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase.
-Last year’s winner was huge outsider It Came To Pass with a starting price of 66/1.
+Last year’s winner was Porlock Bay.

 The Mrs Paddy Power Mares’ Steeple Chase

 The penultimate race of The Festival is the two-mile and half a furlong long Mrs Paddy Power Mares’ Steeple Chase.
-7-year-old 7/2 favourite Chosen Mate was last years £61,897 winner.
+Colreevy won the inaugural running of the race last year.